quietsy/advanced-configurations/docs/vpn.md

 ## Configuring Other Containers

-Now that qBittorrent is routed through the VPN, other containers need to be configured with the change.
+Now that qBittorrent is routed through the VPN, other containers like radarr, sonarr, prowlarr need to be configured to use `vpn` instead of `qbittorrent` as the container name for reaching qBittorrent.
-Instead of `qbittorrent` they will need to use `vpn` to reach the qBittorrent container.

 ### SWAG